August 31, 2006

 If you want to trash the whole thing, go to “Add or Remove Programs” in

 the Control Panel, and select WAMP5.
-Remove it, then be sure to delete C:wamp
+Remove it, then be sure to delete C:wamp as well.

 sumber http://blog.onetechnical.com/2006/08/31/how-to-install-wikipedia-for-offline-access/